 Use this factory recommended maintenance (based on favorable operating conditions) to serve as a guide to get long and efficient engine life.
 Neglecting routine maintenance can result in failure or permanent damage to the engine.
-Maintenance is divided into two categories: (1) Operator Maintenance - performed by the operator, and (2) Critical Maintenance - performed by qualified service personnel.
+Maintenance is divided into two categories; (1) Operator Maintenance - performed by the operator, and (2) Critical Maintenance - performed by qualified service personnel. - x1 - More often under extremely dusty conditions.